See a list of Podiatry Programs by Clicking Here!

-Podiatric medicine is the discipline within the umbrella of medicine that focuses on the proper care and management of the lower extremities.
+Podiatry and Podiatric medicine is the discipline within the umbrella of medicine that focuses on the proper care and management of the lower extremities.
 Doctors utilize medical, physical, and surgical care to properly care for patient’s feet.
 Podiatric physicians are trained to utilize leading-edge medical techniques and technology to examine, diagnose, treat, and prevent foot disorders along with early detection measures.
 For example, a podiatrist will have the skills and know-how to detect systemic diseases such as circulatory disorders and diabetes that may present itself in a patient’s feet before signs elsewhere.

 The degree offered by accredited colleges and universities to podiatric students is a doctorate degree known as a DPM.
 A DPM degree stands for Doctor of Podiatric Medicine.
 Doctorate degrees such as a DPM or PhD are known as terminal degrees as there are no additional degrees beyond the doctoral degree in the field of study.

 To begin matriculation at a college or university offering podiatric medicine, it is important to ascertain the school’s accreditation.
 Colleges accredited by The Council on Podiatric Medicine Education (CPME) is the professional accreditation body of the American Podiatric Medical Association (APMA) recognized by both CHEA and the U.S. Department of Education.
 In addition to providing accreditation to colleges and universities, the CPME is responsible for the approval of fellowship programs, residency programs, continuing education programs, and specialty certifying boards.